Meet the Governors

 Catharine has a degree in mathematics from the University of Oxford and a background as a mathematics teacher.
 Prior to her current role, she was Assistant Head teacher at Wycombe High School.
 She has also worked as an assessment expert within the civil service.

-Satwant Deol has recently joined the College as its new Principal from Highbury College in Portsmouth.
+Satwant Deol has recently the College joined as its new Principal from Highbury College in Portsmouth.
 She is an innovative senior education professional with extensive experience of internal and external strategic relationship building in both the Further and Higher Education sectors.
-Her professional career began in software development and she went on to become both the first woman to lead an all male development team and the youngest Head of Department at Coventry University.
+Her professional career began in software development and she went on to become both the first woman to lead an all-male development team and the youngest Head of Department at Coventry University.
 From Higher Education, she moved to the FE sector in London where she developed a reputation for effective change management and for her inclusive, collaborative approach to leadership.

 Whilst at Highbury College, Satwant pioneered new approaches to teaching and learning, involved employers closely in the design, development and delivery of curriculum and created opportunities for students to be closely involved in developments through a newly formed Student Forum and most recently set up the new Solent Marine Academy.